 Intended outcome Success criteria Disadvantaged pupils make at least expected progress from their individual starting points in all areas of the curriculum and especially in Reading, Writing and Maths.
 The gap is narrowed in the progress and attainment of PP and non-PP children.
 Achieve above national average progress scores in KS2 Reading/ Writing/ Maths.
 All pupils are exposed to carefully planned vocabulary throughout all areas of the curriculum.
 Targeted pupils receive additional, high-quality speech and language therapy and intervention.
 Consistent implementation of excellent practice and high expectations across the school for reading.
+Children in receipt of PPG attain at least expected or above in National tests (Year 4 Multiplication Tests and Year 6 SATs).
 All pupils are exposed to a breadth of experiences that enable them to contextualise their learning.
 Pupils love learning and have access to an engaging, broad and varied curriculum The curriculum will provide pupils with and exciting, varied curriculum.
 Teachers and support staff will plan a wide range of visits, hook events and experiences to inspire and enhance learning and make it memorable and enhance the cultural capital offer.
 Children will be exposed to a wide range of social, cultural, enrichment and sporting experiences within and outside of the school day.
 Home learning is organised in a support the links between home and school to enrich the children's learning experiences more.
+All PPG children have accessed a breadth of experiences and enhancements.
 Disadvantaged pupils will meet at least national expectations for attendance and persistent absence.
-Ensure attendance of disadvantaged pupils is 97% or above.
+Attendance of disadvantaged pupils is 97% or above.
 All pupils can demonstrate learning behaviours under our 'Be Pickhurst' core values, such as to be proud, confident, healthy and respectful.
 They will be able to work with confidence.
 Children are aware of the school's core values and will be able to model these behaviours around school and at home.
-Child discussions as part of monitoring will demonstrate that pupils have determination and resilience to achieve the core values and know ways to manage their learning so that they are successful.
-Hook events, alongside the curriculum have frequent opportunities to develop the core values.
+Child discussions as part of monitoring will demonstrate that pupils have

+- determination and resilience to achieve the core values and know ways to manage their learning so that they are successful. - Hook events, alongside the curriculum have frequent opportunities to develop the core values. - PPG children achieve all the core values.